Going into 2023, YouTube Shorts monetization is offering huge income potential to creators.

 Then, there’s the big one.
 YouTube is introducing revenue sharing for Shorts.
 This will allow creators to earn a regular income from short-form content on the platform, rather than having to speculate on Shorts Fund payouts.

 In the Shorts Feed, ads play between clips.
 Going forward, creators will get a cut of the revenue on these ads.

 According to YouTube, all ad revenue from Shorts will be added together on a monthly basis.
 This sum will then be used to cover music licensing costs and to pay YouTubers.
 Creators will see payouts proportional to their share of total Shorts views.
-This share stays the same, no matter if they use music in their clips or not.
+That share stays the same, no matter if they use music in their clips or not.
 This also makes it easier for Shorts editors, as there is less need to rely on royalty-free music libraries only.

 Harnessing Creator Music for Short- and Long-Form Content